 (an earlier creation of HyperCard author Bill Atkinson

 This man’s contributions cannot be overstated, so I won’t even try.
 Read about Bill Atkinson at the Wikipedia and Stories about Bill Atkinson and the original Mac at Folklore.org.
-Today he is fulltime nature photographer.
+Today he is a fulltime nature photographer.

 ) were built right into the program.
 Editable, searchable text fields, and scriptable buttons were created just like graphics.
 HyperCard even included unique audio capabilities (HyperTalk included script level control of the pitch with which embedded sound samples were played back.
 This provided authors a simplified midi-like toolset, allowing tiny audio samples to be used to create scripted music and sound activities.) unseen in modern tools.
 Perhaps most importantly, Apple distributed the software free with every Mac, encouraging the sharing of stacks.